-By Mathini Ilancheran, senior lead analyst, clinical R&D, Beroe Inc.
+By Mathini Ilancheran, principal analyst, R&D, Beroe Inc.

 Patient Recruitment and Retention

 Patient recruitment and retention has always been a major cause of delay in clinical trials, with nearly 80 percent of timelines not met and more than 50 percent of the patients not enrolled within stipulated timeframes.1 Lack of public awareness, suboptimal protocol design, poor site selection, and improper planning of recruitment programs are among the factors negatively affect enrolment.2